-Accepting applications for Spring 2021 enrollment
+Accepting applications for Summer 2021 enrollment

 As a caring teacher, counselor, or administrator, you are the first responder to trauma and trauma-responses your students experience.
 Our fully online certificate in trauma and resilience in educational environments will help you respond.
 Our experienced professors and collaborative classroom environment can enhance your skills to respond effectively to your students and build relationships that enhance learning.